Nhahan/mcp-agent/DEVELOPMENT_GUIDE.md

 6. **No Test Mocking**:
    - Tests must run against the actual system, not mocked components
    - Tests must not be skipped and should reflect real production scenarios

+7. **Do Not Check Model Status in Translation**:
+   - Translation functions (e.g., `_translate_en_to_ko`) should **not** check the model's loading status. `ModelService` is responsible for managing its own state.
+Rely on `ModelService` to handle requests appropriately or raise errors if it's not ready.

+8. **Variable Naming Consistency**:
+   - Always ensure that variable names are consistent throughout the codebase
+   - When a function returns a variable, make sure to use the same name when referring to it in the calling code
+   - Pay special attention to function return values to avoid `NameError` exceptions

+9. **Avoid Duplicate Definitions**:
+   - Do not redefine functions or methods within other functions
+   - Import utilities from the appropriate modules instead of redefining them
+   - When modifying methods, scan the entire function for duplicate helper functions

+10. **Regular Code Cleanup**:
+   - Regularly scan the codebase for unused imports, variables, and functions
+   - Remove or comment out unused code to improve readability and performance
+   - Use linters and type checkers to identify potential issues before they cause runtime errors

+11. **Proper Dependency Injection**:
+   - Never use FastAPI's `Depends` in service class constructors directly
+   - Service classes should import settings directly from `app.core.config`
+   - The application uses singleton patterns for services, with instances created in `lifespan`
+   - Use dependency injection only in API route functions or middleware

+12. **Robust Logging Implementation**:
+   - Always use defensive programming techniques when handling data of uncertain structure
+   - Use duck typing and attribute/key access within try-except blocks instead of explicit type checking
+   - Design functions to accept broader types using protocol/interface patterns
+   - Implement graceful fallback strategies for unexpected data structures
+   - When dealing with serialization, ensure proper error handling for non-serializable types

+13. **Service Interface Contracts**:
+   - When creating methods that other services depend on, document the method's contract clearly
+   - Maintain backward compatibility when modifying existing service methods
+   - Always implement all expected methods in services that other components depend on
+   - Use descriptive error messages when a required method is missing
+   - Check service interfaces during system startup rather than runtime where possible

 ## Model Requirements